mozilla-l10n/documentation/misc/tracking_back_string_to_bug.md

 ## Find the string
 The first step is to identify where the string is within the Mercurial repository, and the fastest way is to use [Transvision](https://transvision.mozfr.org).

-For example, I want to know which bug introduced the string `Would you like to let this site start a server accessible to nearby devices and people?`.
-I can search for the [string](https://transvision.mozfr.org/?recherche=Would+you+like+to+let+this+site+start+a+server+accessible+to+nearby+devices+and+people%3F&repo=aurora&sourcelocale=en-US&locale=it&search_type=strings_entities&perfect_match=perfect_match) or the identifier (if I know it).
+For example, if you want to know which bug introduced the string `Would you like to let this site start a server accessible to nearby devices and people?`, you can search for the [string](https://transvision.mozfr.org/?recherche=Would+you+like+to+let+this+site+start+a+server+accessible+to+nearby+devices+and+people%3F&repo=aurora&sourcelocale=en-US&locale=it&search_type=strings_entities&perfect_match=perfect_match) or the identifier (if you already know it).

-In the results, I can use the `<source>` link in the en-US column to [open the file](https://hg.mozilla.org/releases/mozilla-aurora/file/default/mobile/android/locales/en-US/chrome/browser.properties) in Mercurial.
+In the results, you can use the `<source>` link in the en-US column to [open the file](https://hg.mozilla.org/releases/mozilla-aurora/file/default/mobile/android/locales/en-US/chrome/browser.properties) in Mercurial.

 ## Find the bug
 At the top of the page there’s an **annotate** link that will display the changeset associated to each line.

-At this point I only need to search in the page for the string, hover the link on the leftmost column, and select the [changeset link](https://hg.mozilla.org/releases/mozilla-aurora/rev/89a168219747) in the popup.
-The commit message will have a link to the [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1292639), and I can then check dependencies and comments.
+At this point you only need to search in the page for the string, hover the link on the leftmost column, and open the [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1292639) (if an active link is available in the commit message), or select the [changeset link](https://hg.mozilla.org/releases/mozilla-aurora/rev/89a168219747) in the popup.
+The commit message will always have a bug reference, and you can then check dependencies and comments.

 ![Changeset info](/misc/img/firefox_desktop/to_changeset.png)